 Published October 7, 2015

-Guided by our facilitator and accompanied by our Master Drummer, we spent an hour constructing a unifying drum cadence that allowed individual members the freedom to create their own solo moments while being support by the group.
-As our time drumming came to an end, Pavel brought us all back together to finish the session in unison.
+In search of a unique collaborative environment we joined Facilitator Pavel Lempert and Master Drummer Mangue Sylla from Drum Café.
+We spent an hour constructing a unifying drum cadence that allowed individual members the freedom to create their own solo moments while being supported by the group.

 Here’s what some of the participants had to say about it:

 Participating in the Innovation Loft’s ‘Drum Café’, provided a great reminder of the importance of working with and surrounding yourself with diverse team members.
 The presenters opened with a powerful quote from Nelson Mandela, ‘I am who I am because of those around me’ which triggers additional reflection in this area.
 I strive to continue to be a truly inclusive leader – bringing diverse perspectives together to solve complex problems and also to create the needed intersection for innovation.